-Separating all your breakable items like vases, ceramic mugs, fine china, wine glasses and porcelain doll collections ensures that they don’t accidently end up being packed into boxes with heavy items that could damage the delicate items.
-Mixing heavy items like irons and copper figurines in with fragile items like crystal perfume bottles is a recipe for disaster, so keep fragile items out of boxes with heavy items.
+Separating all your breakable items like vases, ceramic mugs, fine china, wine glasses and porcelain doll collections ensures that they don’t accidently end up being packed into boxes with heavy items that could damage them.
+Mixing heavy items like irons and copper figurines in with fragile items like crystal perfume bottles is a recipe for disaster so keep fragile and heavy items separated.

 Provide plenty of cushioning (especially in weak spots)

 Ensuring that fragile items are surrounded by several layers of cushioning is key.
 Wrapping mugs in tissue paper, then newspaper, then placing in a box cushioned with packing foam is a good way to ensure packing success.
-Stuffing tissue paper in and around crevices like handles and stems of glasses and mugs ensure the weaker parts of the vessel are supported and cushioned.
+Stuffing tissue paper in and around crevices like handles and stems of glasses and mugs will support and cushion the weaker parts of the vessel.

-Labelling all your boxes is a good idea when moving house, because it speeds up the unpacking process on the other side.
-Labelling your boxes containing fragile items doesn’t necessarily guarantee a complete avoidance of breakages, but it does signal to your movers that those boxes need extra care and thought, and should be placed in the best possible position in the van to avoid breakages.
-They may even choose to tie those boxes down with cords to avoid shifting while on the road.
+Labelling your boxes containing fragile items may not guarantee they won’t break but it does signal to your movers that those boxes need extra care.
+They may even choose to tie those boxes down with cords to avoid them moving around while on the road.

 Save your boxes

-Saving the original box and packaging of larger items like televisions and stereos is a good way to ensure the next time you move, you have the ready-made, original packaging ready to go.
+Saving the original box and packaging of larger items like televisions and stereos is one way to make sure you have ready-made, original packaging ready to go.

 There’s no point worrying about fragile items if you don’t have home and contents insurance.
 Before moving house, get a quote for home and contents insurance to ensure you’re covered from your very first night in your new home.